 - Always select the data before formatting phone numbers in Excel.

-- Mostly phone numbers of different country may have different numbers in total.
-Before applying any format to phone numbers first sort out the number with their length.
+- Most phone numbers of the different countries may have different numbers in total.
+Before applying any format to phone numbers, first sort out the number with their length.
 With this, we can avoid having an incorrect format to those numbers on which it may not suit.

 This has been a guide to Format Phone Numbers in Excel.
-Here we discussed methods and How to Format Phone Numbers in Excel along with practical examples and downloadable excel template.
+Here we discussed methods and Format Phone Numbers in Excel and practical examples, and a downloadable excel template.
 You can also go through our other suggested articles –